Andres77872/api.auth/docs/api-reference.md

 #### POST `/user/check-availability`

-Check if username or email is available.
+Check if username or email is available globally.

 **Request Body** (form-data):
 - `username` (optional): Username to check